Piles of money on top of paper on clipboard that reads FAFSA with a checkmark

 Sign and submit

 You made it!
-After you’ve finished the FAFSA’s financial section, you add your electronic signature with your FSA ID and hit submit.
+After you’ve finished every section, review your information and check for any mistakes.
+Then add your electronic signatures with your FSA IDs and hit submit.
 That’s it.
 If your parents have another student in college, their demographic and financial information can be transferred to the next application, so they don’t have to duplicate their efforts.

 Related: Understanding (and Maximizing) Your College Financial Aid Package

 There you have it!
 A step-by-step guide through the FAFSA.
-Your last step is the hardest: compare your financial aid offers and make your final college choice.
-If you have any questions, you should first ask the financial aid counselors at your (potential) college or university.
-You can also contact the FAFSA directly!
+Your last step is the hardest: Compare your financial aid offers and make your final college choice.
+If you have any questions, start by contacting the financial aid offices at your potential colleges or universities.
+You can also reach out to the FAFSA help center directly.

 Want to learn even more about scholarships, grants, loans, and other ways to pay for college?
-Check out all the advice in our Financial Aid section.
+Check out all the helpful articles in our Financial Aid section, including Our Best Advice to Help You Pay for a College Education.

 Like what you’re reading?